StakeoutPunch/LMMS_Themes/uiX/_README.txt

-Some of the UI icons are by RebeccaDeField: https://github.com/RebeccaDeField http://rebeccadefield.com/image/fulllmmsiconset
+Most of the UI icons are by RebeccaDeField: https://github.com/RebeccaDeField http://rebeccadefield.com/image/fulllmmsiconset

-TripleOsc from LocoMatt with tweaks by Punch

-Logos are being made pixel perfect by Umcaruje
+If it wasn't done by Rebecca or Umcaruje, it was done by Punch.